Effects of the 2019 general election

-How will the 2019 general election affect the property market?
+What effect will the 2019 general election have on the property market?

 Parties will soon be releasing their manifestos to rally support from the public.
 What will their policies towards the property market be, and how will the general election affect property prices?